DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribboncombobox-class.md

  A cadeia de caracteres do item a ser adicionado.

  [in] *dwData*
- Os dados associados ao item a ser adicionado.
+ Os dados associados com o item a ser adicionado.

 ### <a name="return-value"></a>Valor de retorno
- O índice de base zero do item anexado.
+ O índice baseado em zero do item acrescentado.

 ##  <a name="cmfcribboncombobox"></a>  CMFCRibbonComboBox::CMFCRibbonComboBox
  Constrói um objeto `CMFCRibbonComboBox`.